shanteacontrols/OpenDeck/README.md

 OpenDeck supports sending of both 7-bit and 14-bit Non-Registered Part Numbers (NRPN), latching messages on buttons, various encoding modes for quadrature encoders, LED control using MIDI In, configurable MIDI channels for each component individually etc. Full list of supported features can be found [here](https://github.com/shanteacontrols/OpenDeck/wiki/Configurable-features).

+If the feature you want isn't supported yet, don't feel discouraged.
+Open up a [discussion thread](https://github.com/shanteacontrols/OpenDeck/discussions) and let's talk about it.

 ## Web configurator